Skip to main content

 Newfi’s DSCR loans require a debt service coverage ratio of 1.0 to qualify for a Cash-Out Refinance.
 If your numbers fall outside of program parameters, the calculator will adjust your loan amount to bring the scenario into alignment.

-In addition to DSCR, the Capitalization Rate (CAP Rate) is a helpful metric that investors use to evaluate the income-generating potential of a property.
+In addition to DSCR, knowing the Real Estate Capitalization Rate is a helpful metric that investors use to evaluate the income-generating potential of a property.
 The CAP rate measures the expected return on investment based on a property’s net operating income (NOI) and its current market value.

 In the calculator above, you’ll see the CAP rate auto-generate based on your inputs.
 You can use this figure to help compare multiple properties, understand cash-on-cash returns, and assess whether your target property aligns with your investment goals.